stacks-network/docs/_develop/zero_to_dapp_1.md

 If you are a developer superhero, you may want to skim or move quickly through the pages and that's fine too.

+{% include note.html content="For best results, please use the Chrome browser for this tutorial.
+Currently, the Blockstack Browser works best in Chrome and you can encounter problems using browsers such as Safari or Firefox.
+We are working on a fix for these issues." %}

 ## How traditional and decentralized applications differ